piolows/miniRT/README.md

 - [Hasan Sarhan's miniRT](https://github.com/h-sarhan-miniRT), an incredibly well-made miniRT by our senior which inspired and motivated us to push the boundaries of this project.
 - [The Raytracer Challenge](http://raytracerchallenge.com).
 It's really all you need in life.
 - Emran again, because this README basically rips off the structure of his.
 But honestly, his is better.
 - My incredible partner [Alex](https://github.com/pixelabra).
-I couldn't have done with anyone else.
+I couldn't have done it with anyone else.

 ---